open-component-model/ocm/docs/reference/ocm_oci-references.md

 The command line client supports a special notation scheme for specifying references to instances of oci like registries.
-This allows for specifying references to any registry supported by the OCM toolset that can host OCI artefacts.
-As a subset the regular OCI artefact notation used for docker images are possible:
+This allows for specifying references to any registry supported by the OCM toolset that can host OCI artifacts.
+As a subset the regular OCI artifact notation used for docker images are possible:

 <center>